daddel80/Valve-Steam-Auto-Shutdown/README.md

 3. Once all downloads are completed, the utility will automatically initiate a system shutdown.
 4. To stop monitoring downloads and close the application, click the "Stop Monitor" button.

+## Note

+Halted downloads are also detected as downloads in progress.
+If a download is detected but there is no visible download in progress, please check for stopped downloads and clean them up by uninstalling or finishing the download.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.